jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week9.md

 Wouldn’t it be great if our machines could help manage themselves?

-For example, imagine being able to schedule backups, automatically monitor service health, detect critical failures, flag unauthorized login attempts, and get alerts the moment something needs your attention.

-This week, I learned how to do exactly that! :^)
+This week, I learned how to do exactly that :^)

 ## Cron